-- Free – obviously you can only get access to the free ones.
+- Free – You can only get access to the free ones.
 In my opinion, this is the best of all the free stuff you can get on the internet because the contents are as good as the paid ones.

-- Premium – there are 2 types of Premium, Monthly Premium and 6 Month Premium.
+- Premium – There are 2 types of Premium, Monthly and Lifetime.
 For both memberships, you get access to the same content.
 The only difference is the period length.

 Spanish Grammar (Gramática Española)

-Note: Click the link above if you want to download the app.
-To avoid confusion, make sure it has the image with Gramática Española written on it because there is another app with the same name.
+Note: To avoid confusion make sure it has the above image with Gramática Española written on it because there is another app with the same name.
 In case the link doesn’t work search for the keyword ‘Spanish grammar app Buffalo software’.

 I knew about the website when I first started using the app.
 At that time, I just glanced at it and thought it was just the website version of the app.

 It wasn’t until a month ago I decided to browse the website thoroughly.
-If only I did that sooner, my learning progress would be a lot better.
+If only I had done that sooner my learning progress would be a lot better.

 Camino del éxito (Path Of Success)

 It’s a product of StudySpanish.
-It comes in 2 types, Cds, and digital download.
+It comes in 2 types, CDs, and digital downloads.
 They combine what’s in the course with the content on the website, making it work together side by side.
 You can try the free samples before actually buying them.

 I haven’t tried this one yet so I can’t really say much about it other than what’s written on their page.
 If there’s one thing I like about their course is their transparency as shown below.
 If you want something, work for it!